awadivkar/AIRISSims/README.md

 There's a lot of work that could potentially be done!

 * Implement physically accurate sky background calculations
   * I've tried to calculate sky background signal due to atmospheric Rayleigh scattering (see skybackcalc.py) but I seem to be getting an extremely high value, one that washes out all stars.
-Not sure if this is unphysical or where my error is.
+Not sure if this is unphysical or we're cooked.
 * Implement accurate SNR calculations
   * I've found a lot of different sources for how to accurately calculate SNR, so we need to figure out what's accurate, and what the SNR of our system is for a given magnitude.
 This will allow us to determine the limiting magnitude of our optical system.
 * Implement calibration pipeline